-One-on-One Preparation Prompts: 12 Templates Beyond "Anything on Your Mind?"
+One-on-One Prep Prompts: 12 Templates Past "Anything on Your Mind?"

-12 prompt templates to prep 1:1s — manager, direct, or skip-level — with topics that surface friction, growth, and decisions, not status.
+12 tested AI prompts to prep 1:1s as a manager, direct report, or skip-level — agendas that surface friction, growth, and decisions instead of status.

 Who this is for

-Managers running weekly 1:1s, ICs prepping their manager 1:1, leaders running skip-levels, mentors structuring sessions.
+Managers running weekly 1:1s, ICs prepping their own manager 1:1, leaders running skip-levels, and mentors structuring sessions.
+If you keep written 1:1 notes (Notion, a doc, Lattice, Fellow), these prompts get sharper because you can paste real history in.

 When not to use these prompts